 Fearga’s memorable moments at The Olympia include the first night she started work full time in the theatre, for Kila on St Patricks Day 2008.
 What a night, talk about being thrown in the deep end!
 She’ll also never forget the wintery night in December 2010 when an ESB substation fault on Dame Street cut off all electricity to the building, just when The Coronas started their headline set to a sold out crowd.
 While trying to figure out if the show could go on, the band came back on stage to perform entirely without amplification, and all stage staff rushed to the wings to light the band with their torches, while the audience sang along perfectly...
 Unforgettable!

-Noelle is based upstairs in the management offices of the theatre as PA to the CEO, Office Manager & Online Marketing Manager, and has been with us since 2007.
-She is who you’ve probably talking to on our Facebook page, and a big project over the past year has been putting the new website together.
-Skillfully assisted by Paul Horan, between them they have all the glamorous paperwork related duties covered!
+Noelle is based in the management offices of the theatre as Personal Assistant, Office Manager & Marketing Manager, and has been with us since 2007.
+She is who you’ve probably talking to on our Facebook & Twitter, and a big project has been putting The Olympia's first ever website together and keeping it updated daily.

 Noelle’s memorable Olympia moments include seeing Wilco for the first time in 1999, the lovely vibe & incredible lineup at the memorial show for Uaneen Fitzsimmons in 2001, Interpol’s snowy 3 night stand in December 2010, and seeing the rather handsome Sufjan Stevens knock back a pint of Guinness in Brogans after his amazing shows in May 2011.
 Admittedly, having an office based backstage when bands like Queens Of The Stone Age are knocking about is not a hardship...